saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

-summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with Testrunner Toolkit, in a Docker container or Sauce VM, and use Saucectl to run your automated tests on Sauce Labs.
+summary: Module 1 of the Cypress on Sauce course will introduce you how to set up a Cypress test with Testrunner Toolkit, in a Docker container or Sauce VM, and use saucectl to run your automated tests on Sauce Labs.
 Create a basic Cypress test suite, or use your own Cypress test code.
-id: Module1-Saucectl
+id: Module1-saucectl
 categories: beginner
 environments: Web
 status: Published